 Taking Modafinil at noon will give you the most energy and alertness throughout your day.

-One of the big problems associated with taking stimulants is the crash.
+One of the big problems associated with taking stimulants is the comedown, or crash.

-That being said, I haven’t really experienced a comedown, or crash, on Modafinil.
+That being said, I haven't really experienced a comedown on Modafinil.

 Now, keep in mind I only take a relatively small dose, so that might explain it.

-If I had to give you some tips how to avoid any potential side-effects/crash I would say that:
+If I had to give you some tips on how to avoid any potential side-effects/crashes I would say that: